Pattern matching

 x*y*f(x*y).replace_all(x__*f(x__), 1, x__.req_len(2, 2))

-does not match, since x__ has wildcard length if 1 inside the function argument.
+does not match, since x__ has wildcard length 1 inside the function argument.
 To restrict the length of the atom matched to x__ after downcasting, use a filter function.

 Type restriction